 In general, drills are more powerful and focus on drilling holes, whereas drivers are easier to handle and focus on driving screws.

-Dills and drivers share common factors that we’ll explore in the following sections.
+Dills and drivers share common features that we’ll explore in the following sections.

 Corded or Cordless?

-There’s no doubt that cordless tools are much more convenient to use — you don’t have leads all over the place, for one thing — but they can lack power for some projects, especially when the battery starts to die.
+There’s no doubt that cordless tools are much more convenient to use (i.e. no leads running all over the place), but they lack the power required for some projects, especially as the battery begins to die.

 Speed